Nike Air Jordan – Behind The Brand

 Since the era of Jordan, there have been many NBA players who have had custom-designed shoes.
 Some of the most famous include Lebron James, Kevin Durant, Kobe Bryant, and Steph Curry just to name a few.

 However, no one has managed to match the legacy or sales success of the Air Jordan range.
 These shoes have branched out beyond Jordan himself today to encompass ‘Team Jordan’ athletes who are sponsored by the brand and wear the shoes.
 These include 21 NBA players, as well as athletes in Baseball, Football, NASCAR, and Soccer.

 Even as a retired player, Jordan is intimately involved in the selection process as well as the design for the shoes along with the revered designer Tinker Hatfield.

 With a net worth of over $2 Billion, Michael Jordan still earns $130 Million a year through sales of Jordan’s shoes.
 The Nike Air Jordan brand share continues to increase by 17% per year.
 The Nike Jordan brand has revenues of $3 BIllion per year.

 Nike has always been at the forefront of branding and the Air Jordan story is one of the most historic and most successful.

 There is a lot to learn about how to capture market attention and stand out from the crowd.
 With a player like Michael Jordan, his brand sets him apart just as much as his performance.

-As a digital marketing agency, we’re huge fans of both Jordan and the way that Nike capture the market with their partnership.
+As a digital marketing agency, we’re huge fans of both Jordan and the way that Nike captures the market with their partnership.

-Over more than 30 years Nike have shown how thinking ahead and making bold moves can create huge success.
+Over more than 30 years Nike has shown how thinking ahead and making bold moves can create huge success.